 Rome January: Rome in January is very interesting.
 The xmas holidays end on the 6th of January and the winter sales begin.
 Whether luxury brands or reasonably priced goods, you will find current fashion at greatly reduced prices.
 Temperatures are mild and frost rarely occurs towards the end of the month.

-From the end of the Christmas season 6th January are fewer tourists in Rome.
+Starting from the end of the Christmas season (6th January) there are fewer tourists in Rome.
 January is a good month to visit the many Roman museums.

 Also in January you have to reserve the entrance time at the Coliseum, at the Vatican Museums and at the Galerie Borghese, otherwise there may be waiting times.

 In January in Rome you will find everything: churches and museums, good food and the winter sales.

 On January 5th, the entrance to the Colosseum is free and no reservation is possible.
 Due to the high demand, there are long waiting times for the issue of free tickets as well as for the security check.
 On January 1st, the Colosseum Archeopark is closed like all the museums in Rome.

 Sunday, January 5th, admission to all National Museums is free.
 Any other day with free admission will be decided by each museum itself.
 All information and opening times can be found in the list of museums.

 Tickets for the National Museums

 For the Vatican Museums you should buy the tickets well in advance.
 Otherwise you risk long waiting times at the cash register.
 Details about the Vatican Museums>

 The Vatican Museums are closed on January 1st + 6th and every Sunday except for the last Sunday of the month.